Your September Horoscope Is Here — It's Time To Find What You Truly Desire

 New season, who dis?
 Embrace the changes that are coming this month with ease by allowing yourself to heal and make amends with the past.
 Ultimately, this will lead to a new attitude and perspective within — unlike anything we’ve experienced before.

-The fall equinox occurs on September 23, the same day the sun shifts into Libra.
+The autumn equinox occurs on 23rd September, the same day the sun shifts into Libra.
 We can expect harmony, tenderness, and peace as we journey through the last week of September and await the harvest season.
 The air is getting colder, the leaves are getting crisp, and our hearts are overloading with sentimentality.

-The Pisces full moon on September 10 heightens our emotions and intuition, while bringing the unexpected out to play.
-September 25’s new moon in Libra asks us to find balance and serenity in all of our relationships.
+The Pisces full moon on 10th September heightens our emotions and intuition, while bringing the unexpected out to play.
+The new moon in Libra on 25th September asks us to find balance and serenity in all of our relationships.